PaulMcMillan/tasa/README.rst

 T-A S.A.
 ========

-A simple redis-powered task queue and job system.
+A simple framework for distributed task workflow using redis.
 Designed to be easily extensible with code, rather than excessively featureful out of the box.

 Getting Started
 ---------------